Docker

 rclone

-, the resticprofile docker image also includes rclone.
+The resticprofile docker image also includes the latest version of rclone.

-The docker image is uploaded automatically on docker hub when a new release is published on github.
+The Docker image is automatically uploaded to both registries when a new release is published on GitHub.
+The latest

-image is rebuilt to include the latest updates from restic, rclone and the base image (alpine).
+image is rebuilt to include updates from Restic, Rclone, and the Alpine base image.

 Scheduling with docker compose